 Practice Sessions: In order to prepare you for a successful experience in your CE course, we request you attend a practice session prior to the first RTS.
 Times and dates will be listed in your course confirmation email.
 Expect to spend up to 1 hour at one of the 2-4 practice sessions held prior to the first RTS.

-Level and Prerequisites: This course is designed to help veterinary technician students review the basics of veterinary technology in an overview format and topics students should know upon graduation from an AVMA/Canadian accredited veterinary technology program.
+Level and Prerequisites: This course is designed to help veterinary technician students review the basics of veterinary technology in an overview format.
 It is not designed to provide in-depth knowledge on each subject as it is assumed the student has that knowledge and is reviewing information in preparation for sitting for the VTNE.

 VSPN CE Course.
 This course has been RACE approved for veterinary technicians.